jpmorganchase/salt-ds/.changeset/yellow-waves-visit.md

 "@salt-ds/core": patch
 ---

-Added readonly variant to RadioButton, that can be toggled by setting the `readOnly` prop.
+Added readonly variant to RadioButton, that can be toggled on the `RadioButtonGroup` or single `RadioButton` by setting the `readOnly` prop.